Jack Williams (New Zealand politician): Death

-He died shortly after the election at his home in Masterton, aged 56 years.
+Williams died shortly after the election at his home in Masterton, aged 56 years.
 The Masterton Licensing Trust instructed hotels to close early on the day of his funeral as a mark of respect for his service.
 A notification of Williams' death was the first message Bill Rowling received after moving in to the office of Leader of the Opposition.
+Williams' wife died in 2008.